-Whether cooked or raw, freeze-dried foods are frozen, and then have the moisture removed.
-It will need rehydration before being served but does not require artificial preservatives.
+Whether cooked or raw, freeze-dried foods are frozen and then have the moisture removed, they will need rehydration before being served but do not require artificial preservatives.

 - Fresh or Frozen Food

-If you want your pooch to have what nature would provide, fresh or frozen raw or cooked food will generally offer high-quality nutrition that also requires no need for preservatives.
+If you want your pooch to have what nature would provide, fresh or frozen raw or cooked food generally offers high-quality nutrition that requires no need for preservatives.